 iii.
 If high SHBG – total T may appear normal but can be low, this will need further analysis.

-- A blood or saliva sample can measure testosterone levels.
+A blood or saliva sample can measure testosterone levels.

-A saliva test is simple and less stressful than a blood test, nonetheless provides equivalent or sometimes superior results.
+A saliva test is simple and more convenient than a blood test.
+Nonetheless, it provides equivalent or sometimes superior results.

-- One needs to ensure the lab has a history of reliable testing with clearly defined ranges.
+However, one should ensure the lab has a history of reliable testing with clearly defined ranges.

 As an example, for a 40 year male, the testosterone levels–which are highly dependent on age–will be low, normal or high if the values are:

-- 50 pg/ml or below: low levels requiring further attention (likely hypogonadism, low-t problems).
+50 pg/ml or below: low levels requiring further attention (likely hypogonadism, low-t problems).

-- 50 – 185 pg/ml: normal range.
+50 – 185 pg/ml: normal range.

-- 185 pg/ml or above: high levels that also need attention (due to higher aggression and other concerns).
+185 pg/ml or above: high levels that also need attention (due to higher aggression and other concerns).

-This is traditional method of testosterone testing but requires a blood draw which sometimes might show spike from stress of needles.
-And the ranges for a T blood test are:
+This is traditional method of testosterone testing which requires blood draw.
+Although reliable, it might show spike from stress of needles.

-- Normal range: 260 – 1000 ng/dL
+Normal range: 260 – 1000 ng/dL

 if < 500 ng/dL – low and may need attention

 < 300 ng/dL – needs treatment

-- Test reliability – it easier to measure high T than low T, although most people want to know if they have low levels.
+Test reliability – it easier to measure high T than low T, although most people want to know if they have low levels.

 Lab imperfections – assay variability & different reference ranges from lab-to-lab might cause variations.
 That’s why it is recommended to use labs that are

 Blood proteins – 98% of T is attached to proteins & only about 2% is free T, therefore any variations in these proteins might affect the results.
-60-80% T is attached to SHBG and is biologically inactive, 20-40% is bound to a protein called albumin where it can become free & biologically
+60-80% T is attached to SHBG and is biologically inactive.
+20-40% is bound to a protein called albumin where it can become free & biologically active.

-- Variation may appear in specific individuals and due to age.
+Variation may appear in specific individuals and due to age.

-- The blood test results may have an impact from sudden stress—from the fear of needles
+The blood test results may have an impact from sudden stress—from the fear of needles.

 It is important to know few other parameters that might affect your results: